A locus for creative problem solving, fostered by critical thinking, with an emphasis on community.

 What equipment is available for students to use during their time on campus?

-Do I need to have studied art officially before pursuing an MFA at SNC?
+Do I need to have studied art officially before pursuing this MFA?

 No you do not.
 In fact, our emphasis on “interdisciplinary” is as such based on our interest in cultivating conversations with people from a multiplicity of backgrounds and experience.
 While some of our students have come from traditional fine art backgrounds, many are coming to us with degrees in the sciences, in politics and activism, in education or in multi-media design.
 We hope to collect students from even more diverse places so that we can continue to create a space for these exciting collaborative experiences.